excel-lang/excel-lang/README.md

 Options are declared with the following syntax `<name> -> <expression>`.
 Multiple options must be seperated with a `,`.

-Headers are defined by specifying a name and an expression (ie. a function call or a number).
+Headers are defined by specifying a name and an expression (ex. a function call or a number).
 Headers are declared with the following syntax `<string_literal> -> <expression>`.

 ### Model Example
 ```